Texas Rangers (baseball): Rise to contention and back-to-back American League Pennants (2010–2016)

 With the influx of talent and success in 2009, the Rangers entered the 2010 season expecting to compete for the division and achieve the front office's 2007 goals.
-During the off-season, Nolan Ryan spoke about the Rangers' chances in the upcoming season saying, "My expectations today are that we're going to be extremely competitive and if we don't win our division, I'll be disappointed."
+During the off-season, Nolan Ryan said of the Rangers' chances in the upcoming season, "My expectations today are that we're going to be extremely competitive, and if we don't win our division, I'll be disappointed."

 After stumbling out of the gates with a sub-.500 start in April 2010, the Rangers took the division lead with a franchise-best month of June, going 21–6.
 The Rangers never relinquished first place after an 11-game winning streak.
 The team made several mid-season moves to acquire players such as Cliff Lee, Bengie Molina, Jorge Cantú, and Jeff Francoeur.
-After the All-Star Game, in which six Rangers were present, came the debut of the claw and antler hand gestures, which gained much popularity, especially after the release of various apparel and souvenir options.
-Foam claws and helmets with deer antlers became quite commonplace in the ballpark as the Rangers played further into the fall.
-The Rangers won the AL West on September 25, advancing to the postseason for the first time since 1999 with a 90–72 record.
+After the All-Star Game, in which six Rangers played, came the debut of the claw and antler hand gestures, which gained popularity especially after the release of various apparel and souvenir options.
+Foam claws and helmets with deer antlers became commonplace in the ballpark as the Rangers played further into the fall.
+The Rangers won the AL West on September 25, advancing to the postseason for the first time since 1999, with a 90–72 record.
 The Rangers entered the playoffs against the Tampa Bay Rays in the first round, which ultimately resulted in a 3–2 series victory and marked the first postseason series victory in the 50-year history of the Rangers/Washington Senators franchise.
 Facing the Rangers in the American League Championship Series were the defending World Series champion New York Yankees, the team the Rangers failed against three separate times in the 1990s.
 In a six-game ALCS, Texas came out victorious, winning the first pennant in franchise history in front of an ecstatic home crowd.
 Josh Hamilton was awarded ALCS MVP.
 The Rangers faced the San Francisco Giants in the 2010 World Series, but their offense struggled against the Giants' young pitching and eventually lost the Series, 4–1.